FazeCT/fazect.github.io/sekaictf2023-sfc/index.md

 # [49, 34, 37, 32, 36, 85, 89, 66, 81, 89, 55, 74, 77, 64, 67, 86]
 ```

-To reverse it is a fairly easy task, just work from the bottom up and you should be good to go.
+To reverse it is a fairly easy task, just do rotate right 3 times on the lower 4 bits of the encrypted value, then add `33` to the result.

 ```py
 eax = [49, 34, 37, 32, 36, 85, 89, 66, 81, 89, 55, 74, 77, 64, 67, 86]